crayfishx/hiera-mysql/README.md

 * `password`: Password to use for authentication
 * `database`: Name of the MySQL database
 * `query`: The SQL query to run.
 The special keyword `__KEY__` can be used to interpolate the lookup key into the query (only for lookup_key)
+* `return`: For use with the lookup_key type.
+When set to `first` will always return the first row even if the query returned multiple, when set to `array` will always return an array even if the query only returned one row.

 ### `lookup_key`